The Higher Ed SaaS Journey: Minimizing Risks, Maximizing Rewards

 Given the benefits, how can higher education technologists and administration accelerate SaaS adoption while minimizing risks?
 By adopting SaaS applications along with a third-party SaaS backup and restore solution like Spanning Backup, one that provides daily, automated backup and rapid point-in-time restore.

-To learn more, read how VIF Education reduced risks associated with SaaS adoption by using Spanning Backup for Google Apps and Spanning Backup for Salesforce.
+To learn more, read how VIF Education reduced risks associated with SaaS adoption by using Spanning Backup for Google Workspace and Spanning Backup for Salesforce.
 Take a look at Spanning Backup Solutions for Education here.